rishi-e-kumar/zmk/docs/docs/behavior/key-press.md

 :::note
-There is an [open issue](https://github.com/zmkfirmware/zmk/issues/21) to provide a more comprehensive, and complete set of defines for the full keypad and consumer usage pages in the future for ZMK.
+There is an [open issue](https://github.com/zmkfirmware/zmk/issues/21) to provide a more comprehensive, and complete set of defines for the full keyboard and consumer usage pages in the future for ZMK.
 :::

 ### Improperly defined keymap - `dtlib.DTError: <board>.dts.pre.tmp:<line number>`